aaowens/PSID.jl/README.md

 To add this package, use
 ```
-(@v1.4) pkg> add PSID
+(@v1.6) pkg> add PSID
 ```

 Next, download the PSID data files yourself.
 The package can't automatically fetch them because the PSID requires you to register for a free account before using the data.

 The list of data files required to be in the current directory can be found [here](https://github.com/aaowens/PSID.jl/blob/master/src/allfiles_hash.json).
 These files are

 1. The PSID codebook in XML format.
-You can download this from me here https://drive.google.com/open?id=1nz1UaVGcj0ur2Bp3ev7a8agJbj0A5JTF .
-In the future there will be a way to download this from the PSID directly.
+You can download this from the PSID here https://simba.isr.umich.edu/downloads/PSIDCodebook.zip .
 2. The zipped PSID family files and cross-year individual file, which can be downloaded here https://simba.isr.umich.edu/Zips/ZipMain.aspx.
 Do not extract the files--leave them zipped.
-You need to download every family file from 1968 to 2017, and you also need to download the cross-year individual file.
+You need to download every family file from 1968 to 2019, and you also need to download the cross-year individual file.
 3. The XLSX cross-year index for the variables, which can be downloaded here https://psidonline.isr.umich.edu/help/xyr/psid.xlsx.

 After acquiring the data, run